 Newspaper or Landscape Fabric?

-We’ve shared this tip before – but since I’m doing it this evening, it seemed like a good time to repost for anyone that may have missed it!
+We’ve shared this tip before – but with the awesome weather we have had the last couple days it seemed like a good time to mention it again!

 Layer on the Newspaper!